Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Motivation and Formulation

 \subsection{Background Literature}

-Background for SVM models, including the Heston model, can be found in various books and papers, including \cite{Gatheral06,heston93}.
-The Bergomi model for future variance is introduced in \cite{bergomi2005smile} and \cite{bergomi2008smile}, and a consistency condition for the drift in futures curves for variance is given in \cite{buehler2006consistent}.
+Background for SVMs, including the Heston model, can be found in various books and papers, including \cite{Gatheral06,heston93}, and more general models involving jumps in \cite{duffie2000transform}.
+The Bergomi model for future variance is introduced in \cite{bergomi2005smile,bergomi2008smile,bergomi2015stochastic}, and a consistency condition for the drift in futures curves for variance is given in \cite{buehler2006consistent}.
 Term structure and the associated Heath-Jarrow-Morton (HJM) framework are discussed in \cite{carmona,HJM1992,RS1995,roncoroni}.
+In \cite{jacquier2018vix} a market model with stochastic volatility is used to derive formulae for VIX futures.

-In the past decade there has been a lot of research addressing the causal relationship between SPX and VIX options, which includes some re-evaluation of widely-used SVMs and a search for new models to fit both markets.
-One such example is the so-called 3/2 model, which is analyzed in \cite{BB}, \cite{CarrSu07}, \cite{Drimus11}, \cite{DF12} and considered `good' because it is able to reproduce the increasing right-hand implied-volatility skew in VIX options.
-The search for a model to simultaneously calibrate an SVM to both SPX and VIX options is done in \cite{gatheral2013} using a two-factor diffusion model, and in \cite{papanicolaouSircar2014} using a regime-switching extension of the Heston model \cite{heston93}.
+In the past decade there has been a lot of research on joint models for SPX and VIX options, which includes some re-evaluation of widely-used SVMs and a search for new models to fit both markets.
+One such example is the so-called 3/2 model, which is analyzed in \cite{BB,Drimus11} and is a popular choice because it is able to reproduce the increasing right-hand implied-volatility skew in VIX options.
+The search for a model to simultaneously calibrate an SVM to both SPX and VIX options is done in \cite{gatheral2013,gatheral2008consistent} using a two-factor diffusion model; in \cite{cont2013consistent} a numerically efficient model for joint calibration is proposed using affine jump diffusions; in \cite{lin2010consistent} there is exploration of the Heston model with jumps revealing evidence in VIX options that suggests there are jumps in the volatility process; in \cite{kokholm2015joint} there is further exploration of the Heston model with jumps and the role played by the Feller condition; in \cite{pacati2018smiling} a displacement or volatility push-up is proposed to improve the joint fit of affine models; in \cite{papanicolaouSircar2014} a model for joint calibration is proposed using a regime-switching extension of the Heston model \cite{heston93}; in \cite{fouque2018heston} it is proposed to use a Heston vol-of-vol model.
+A different approach is taken in \cite{guyon2020joint} wherein a joint distribution from a non-parametric family is fit satisfying both the marginal distributions from VIX and SPX options, and it is shown to be arbitrage free.
 Non-model-specific analysis of the joint SPX and VIX markets includes \cite{papanicolaou2018} and the data analysis of future variance-swap rates in \cite{papanicolaou2016}.
-The problem of consistency between SVMs and market models is formulated with initial results in the PhD thesis of Alex Badran \cite{BadranThesis}.
+The problem of consistency between SVMs and market models is also studied in the PhD thesis of Alex Badran \cite{BadranThesis}.